 What to Do

 On the other hand, a jungle tour could be more what you want.
-Here the focus is more on traditional culture, and is an absorbing window into day-to-day life for the jungle's inhabitants.
-On such a tour, you will of course also see much wildlife, in any case.
+Here the focus is more on traditional culture and is an absorbing window into day-to-day life for the jungle's inhabitants.
+On such a tour, you will of course also see a lot of wildlife, in any case.

 As often seems to be the case, this region does particularly well for festivals this month, so catching one of those could be the most interesting possibility.
 Tarija, which celebrates the Efemerides de Tarija (below) would be the obvious choice here.
 In all this bright sunny weather, seize the opportunity to venture off the beaten track, discovering the region's archaeology at Santa Cruz province's Jesuit missions or at Fuerte de Samiapata, or sampling the area's outstanding wine in the Valle de Concepcion.
 Hiking should also feature on your trip, and there is no better place for that than the fascinating and protected rainforest region of Amboró National Park.

-Semana Santa Holy week, as in other Latin American countries, regularly falls in April and is celebrated in Bolivia as elsewhere with processions, festivities, and stalls vending interesting street food.
+Semana Santa, nationwide.
+Holy week, as in other Latin American countries, regularly falls in April and is celebrated in Bolivia as elsewhere with processions, festivities, and stalls vending interesting street food.

-Efemerides de Tarija April15/16.
-In Tarija, where there always seems to be some sort of festival, this extravaganza celebrates three things: the town's anniversary, the battle of La Tablada de Tolomosa and the area's gaucho culture during the Rodeo Chapaco, when there are horse races besides the inevitable dancing and high-spiritedness.
+Efemerides de Tarija, Tarija.
+April 15-16.
+In Tarija, where there always seems to be some sort of festival, this extravaganza celebrates three things: the town's anniversary, the battle of La Tablada de Tolomosa, and the area's gaucho culture during the Rodeo Chapaco, when there are horse races besides the inevitable dancing and high-spiritedness.

 Traveling to Bolivia in April?
 Check out these great itineraries